felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 | Payments      | Eat.ch payment ref code                  | `EATPM`           |
 | Payments      | Cash payment ref code                    | (leave empty)     |

-If you prefer to let Lightspeed support configure these ref codes for you, ask them to set up the **Eat.ch (EAT)** channel.

 ## Just Eat

 To receive Just Eat orders in Lightspeed, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.